OpeningDesign/ULI-44_E_Mifflin-Suite_802/Program and Ongoing Notes - ULI - 44 - Suite 802.md

 - Reuse wood trim around existing door and sidelight, but not fluted glass.
 Will replace with clear glass.
 - They will not have a reception area.
 - Very minimal storage needs, that is 2x4 file cabinets not necessary.
-- Not wall TVs necessary
+- No wall TVs necessary
 - Data
 	- Tenant needs only one data port for the wireless router.
 	- Existing data port locations will be sufficient.